-Here at Trine University we operate Whitney Commons Café, Depot Grill, the coffee shop in the SDI Center, The Bean Counter and Catering services.
+Here at Trine University we operate Whitney Commons Café, Depot Grill, Storms A Brewing, The Bean Counter and Catering services.
 All of our accounts purchase many products from local sources.
-Our culinary team, led by culinary graduate chefs, prepare meals from scratch using authentic ingredients.
+Our culinary team, led by culinary graduate Chefs, prepare meals from scratch using authentic ingredients.
 We recognize the great power and importance of food; we see dining rooms as gathering places.
 Breaking bread together helps us create a sense of community and comfort.